jeanrhum/PIXLPAL-M1/README.md

 2. In VS Code: **File → Open Folder** → select the Pixlpal-M1 project folder.
 3. Build the project by clicking the **build icon (spanner)** in the bottom status bar.

+**Learn FreeRTOS**
+Pixlpal-M1 runs on FreeRTOS.
+If you’ve used Arduino before but haven’t worked with an RTOS, we recommend getting familiar with FreeRTOS to make the most of this library.
+Learn FreeRTOS by watching [this tutorial](https://www.youtube.com/watch?v=F321087yYy4&list=PLXyB2ILBXW5FLc7j2hLcX6sAGbmH0JxX8) video created by Digikey.
+You only need the Tutorials 1 to 8 to work with the Pixlpal-M1 project code.
 ---

 ## Main Program Entry Point